 Or you can suspend your shoulder bags from the ceiling using Heavy-duty Stainless S-Hooks.

-To keep clutches in place, file them like books.
-Use sweater dividers to separate and protect bags made of delicate materials like satin (which can snag) and patent (which can dent and discolor).
+A good way to keep clutches in place is by filing them like books.
+Use sweater dividers to separate and protect bags made of delicate materials like satin (which can snag) and patent leather (which can dent and discolor).
 Try inexpensive

 When storing your fabric and beaded clutches away in plastic boxes during the fall and winter months, place acid-free tissue paper between the bags to prevent scratches and scuffs.